What Is Revenge Bedtime Procrastination, and How Can You Quit Doing It?

 Certainly, if a bedtime procrastination habit becomes chronic, you’ll find that the lack of sleep can impede your ability to reach your health goals, Kogan adds.
 “We forget how big of a role sleep plays in everything,” she says.

-Here are some of the biggest ways revenge bedtime procrastination (and the lack of sleep that follows) can potentially impact you:
+Here are some of the biggest ways revenge bedtime procrastination (and the lack of sleep that follows) can potentially impact your fitness routine:

 1. Your Exercise Performance Might Worsen